matthew30903/TechTeaWeb/content/reviews/2024/01/tea-gyokuro-supreme-chado/index.md

 ---
 title: "Gyokuro Supreme by Chado"
-date: 2024-01-105T11:02:53-07:00
+date: 2024-01-10T11:02:53-07:00
 draft: false
 authors:
     - "Matthew Lamont"
 categories:
     - Reviews
 tags:
     - Tea
 slug: gyokuro-supreme-chado
 keywords:
 description: Gyokuro is one of my favorite teas.
 This one is fairly decent, but not the best for the price.
-review-type:
+I'd say hunt for something else.
+location_obtained: Chado Tea Room in the Little Tokyo district of Los Angeles, CA
+affiliate: false
-- Tea
+review_type: Tea
-brand: "Chado"
+brands: "Chado"
-price: $51.90
+price: "$51.90"
-weight: 4oz
+_weight: "4oz"
-temprature: 74°C - 82°C
+temperature: "74°C - 82°C "
-brew-time: 1-3 Minutes
+brewtime: "1-3 Minutes"
+teas:
+    - Green
+    - Gyokuro
 ---

-## Info

-Recommended Temp 🌡️: ~74°C - 82°C
-Recommended Brew Time ⏱️: 1-3 Minutes

-Brand: Chado
-Type of Tea: Green - Gyokuro
-Price: $51.90 USD
-Weight: 4oz

-Where I got it: Chado Tea Room in the Little Tokyo district of Los Angeles, CA

 ## Thoughts